Inhaled Anesthetic 2020 Challenge

 Discover the carbon emissions of your inhaled anesthetic choices with an educational inhaled anesthetic greenhouse gas calculator.
-Access with the free mobile apps, Yale Gassing Greener (for Apple and Android devices) or the Anaesthetic Impact Calculator (available only for Android devices).
+Access with the free mobile apps, Gassing Greener (for Apple and Android devices) or the Anaesthetic Impact Calculator (available only for Android devices).
 Or, use the links below, no app required!

 For anesthesia providers:

 Anesthesia Carbon Calculator

 For nitrous oxide analgesia providers:

 View all resources available from the Task Force on Environmental Sustainability.